AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 Lastly, an idiom: when using :ada:`Storage_Size` you may want to specify a value of zero.
-That means you intend to do no allocations whatsoever, and the compiler complain if you try.
+That means you intend to do no allocations whatsoever, and want the compiler to reject the code if you try.
 Why would you want an access type that doesn't allow dynamically allocating objects?
 It isn't as unreasonable as it might sound.
 If you plan to use the access type strictly with aliased objects, never doing any allocations, you can have the compiler enforce your intent.
 There are application domains that prohibit dynamic allocations due to the difficulties in analyzing their behavior, including issues of fragmentation and exhaustion.
-Access types themselves are allowed.
+Access types themselves are allowed in these domans.
 You'd simply use them to designate aliased objects alone.
 In addition, in this usage scenario, if the implementation associates an actual pool with each access type, the pool's storage would be wasted since you never intend to allocate any